 - While students are encouraged to study together, you should be aware that blatant copying of another student's work is a serious breach of academic integrity.
-You may use AI tools to improve your writing, but please be aware that such tools do not usually generate correct mathematical content.
-Your final write-up should be your own and you are responsible for the work you submit. - Academic misconduct includes misrepresenting a medical excuse or other personal situation for the purposes of postponing an examination or quiz or otherwise obtaining an academic concession.
+Your final write-up should be your own. - Academic misconduct includes misrepresenting a medical excuse or other personal situation for the purposes of postponing an examination or quiz or otherwise obtaining an academic concession.